MatteoNulli/MatteoNulli.github.io/_pages/about.md

 💭 My research interes lies in the intersection between Language and Vision.
 I am particularly interested in linking multiple modalities together.
 Recently I studied visual representation learning and how to leverage it for extensive image-understanding in MLLMs.

-📚 Always open to hear about possible research collaborations, feel free to reach out.
+📚 Always open to hear about research collaborations, feel free to reach out [here](mailto:matteo.nulli@outlook.com).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.